Peace Lily Drooping Leaves: Causes and Fixes

 Roots need oxygen as much as they require water.
 When they are left to sit in excess water, they drown, because oxygen is unable to reach roots.

 Overwatering may also exhibit other symptoms together with drooping.
-These include:
+These include black-tipped roots, brown leaf tips and edges, brown spots on stems, and lower, yellow leaves on the plant.

 Overwatering can open the door to diseases such as root rot, Phytophthora, Cylindrocladium, and Pythium.